 Can Cause Unwanted Weight Fluctuations

 Due to the nature of this diet, you’re likely to experience some unwanted weight fluctuations.
-As you alternate between a deficit and refeed days, your weight will go up and down accordingly.
+As you alternate between a deficit and refeed days, your weight may go up and down accordingly.
 This can be discouraging if you’re looking for consistent, long-term results.

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!